Vendor Code of Ethics

 Designated or Single Point of Contact

 Each procurement solicitation issued by DTA will identify the DTA's Designated or Project Manager for each Contact for that solicitation.
-Once the Designated or SIngle Point of Contact is established, the Vendor and any person or entity acting on the Vendor's behalf, including without limitation, those providing compensated or uncompensated lobbying, advocacy, consulting or other services should ensure that its contacts with the DTA are in compliance with the requirements of the Code of Ethics.
+Once the Designated or Single Point of Contact is established, the Vendor and any person or entity acting on the Vendor's behalf, including without limitation, those providing compensated or uncompensated lobbying, advocacy, consulting or other services should ensure that its contacts with the DTA are in compliance with the requirements of the Code of Ethics.

 Chapter 3: NON-COLLUSION

-Independant Bid Assessment
+Independent Bid Assessment

 The Vendor will calculate the price(s) contained in any bid or proposal independently, without collusion, consultation, communication, or agreement with any other competing Vendor for the purpose of restricting competition.

 Unless otherwise required by law, the price(s) which the Vendor quotes in its bid or proposal will not knowingly be disclosed by the Vendor, directly or indirectly, to any other competing Vendor prior to the closing date for bids or proposals.